matskuman5/gymille/README.md

 The frontend can be accessed via http://localhost:5173/front, API requests via http://localhost:3000/api.
 The dev scripts use [Vite](https://vitejs.dev/) and [ts-node-dev](https://www.npmjs.com/package/ts-node-dev) to restart the app whenever changes to the source code are detected.

+# Time used to develop

+In [time-used.md](time-used.md), you can find a diary of the amount of time I used to develop the app and what I used the time to do.
+The entire app from start to finish took about 90 hours of work, not including planning and research.

 # Licence

 This project is licenced under the GNU General Public License v3.0.